 Stomach ulcer symptoms

 Most people with a stomach ulcer don’t experience any symptoms.
-The most common symptom is burning pain in the stomach.
+The most common symptom is burning pain in the upper abdomen.
 The pain can travel to your chest and neck, bellybutton, or back.

 - indigestion (heartburn)